niklasf/chessops/README.md

 License
 -------

-chessrules is licensed under the GNU General Public License 3 or any later version at your choice.
+chessops is licensed under the GNU General Public License 3 or any later version at your choice.
 See LICENSE.txt for details.